aelaen/AlphaNumerator/README.md

 Input a letter when prompted and you will get the letter's number location in the Enlgish Alphabet.

 TODO:
->Allow user to input a number and the the corresponding letter
+> Allow user to input a number and the the corresponding letter.

 Future Features?:
-> Allow user to input multiple characters and translate those into numbers
+> Allow user to input multiple characters and translate those into numbers.
->Allow user to input multiple numbers and translate those into letter
+> Allow user to input multiple numbers and translate those into letter.